comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 **NB: For the Kobo Aura One and the Kobo Aura Edition 2, use a version dated newer than October 2017.
 As for the Kobo H2O², you'll need one dated newer than March 2018.
 And for the Clara HD, you'll need something newer than mid June 2018.
-For the Forma, late December 2018 should do the trick.
+For the Forma, something newer than late December 2018 should do the trick.
 Assuming that KSM supports your device, which may not be a given for recent devices, check the current KSM post first!**
 - Extract the `koreader` folder of the zip into the `.adds` directory of your device.
 If you are using a version of KSM older than version 8, please extract to the `.kobo` folder instead.